tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 - `hosts` - List of hosts to connect to.
 - `subject` - Subject to subscribe to for listening to messages.
 - `queue` - Optional queue to subscribe to.
-- `options` - Optional struct, which can be used to customise the connection to the server (see [`nats.rs` configuration options](https://docs.rs/nats/0.9.8/nats/struct.Options.html) for more info):
+- `options` - Optional struct, which can be used to customize the connection to the server (see [`nats.rs` configuration options](https://docs.rs/nats/0.9.8/nats/struct.Options.html) for more info):
     - `token`: String; authenticate using a token.
     - `username`: String; authenticate using a username and password.
     - `password`: String; authenticate using a username and password.